-Mable Rolph.
 Mrs. Penny Vachon, president of the parents' board, announces that the nursery closed for the summer May 29.
-At present one morning class limited to 15 chil-dren is scheduled for fall.
-Reg-
+At present one morning class limited to 15 children is scheduled for fall.
+Registration for this class may be istration for this class may be made now with Mrs. Vachon.
+An organizational meeting will undoubtedly be held in September, and a sunshine salad.

-Cooking Classes

-Bring Out 60
+Cooking Classes Bring Out 60